About Child Sexual Abuse

 Child sexual abuse is defined as sexual activity with a child by an adult, adolescent or older child.
 If any adult engages in sexual activity with a child, that is sexual abuse.
 If another child or adolescent engages in sexual activity with a child, a grey area enters where some sexual behavior is innocent exploration rather than abuse.

 What are the two types of child sexual abuse?

 There are two main types of child sexual abuse: touching and non-touching.
 Touching includes touching a child’s genitals, making a child touch someone else’s genitals, playing sexual games, and/or putting objects or body parts inside the vulva or vagina, in the mouth, or in the anus of a child for sexual pleasure.
 Non-touching abuse includes showing pornography to a child, exposing a person’s genitals to a child, prostituting/trafficking a child, photographing a child in sexual poses, encouraging a child to watch or hear sexual acts either in person or on a video, and/or watching a child undress or use the bathroom.

-- Approximately one in three adult women and one in six men were abused sexually as children.
+- Approximately one in four adult women and one in thirteen men were abused sexually as children.*

 What can you do to prevent child sexual abuse?

 - Seek more information about how to prevent abuse and keep children safe.

 In 2013, the NC Alliance of YMCAs adopted Darkness to Light as a statewide initiative to educate and engage communities in the prevention of child sexual abuse.
 To learn more about this community-based program that educates adults about the steps they can take to prevent, recognize, and respond when they suspect a child may be a victim of child sexual abuse.